 In October 2018, GLPI acquired certain real property assets from Tropicana Entertainment Inc. ("Tropicana") for an aggregate cash purchase price of \$964.0 million, exclusive of transaction fees and taxes (the "Tropicana Acquisition").
 Concurrent with the Tropicana Acquisition, Eldorado Resorts, Inc. (now d/b/a as Caesars) acquired the operating assets of these properties from Tropicana and leased the real estate assets from GLPI pursuant to a unitary triple-net master lease with an initial term of 15 years, with no purchase option, followed by four five-year renewal options (exercisable by the tenant) on the same terms and conditions (the "Caesars Master Lease").
-In June 2020, GLPI amended and restated the Caesars Master Lease (as amended, the "Amended and Restated Caesars Master Lease") to, (i) extend the initial term of 15 years to 20 years, with renewals of up to an additional 20 years at the option of Caesars, (ii) remove the variable rent component in its entirety commencing with the third lease year, (iii) in the third lease year, increase annual land base rent to approximately \$23.6 million and annual building base rent to approximately \$62.1 million, (iv) provide certain fixed escalation percentages, (v) subject to the satisfaction of certain conditions, permit Caesars to elect to replace the Tropicana Evansville and/or Tropicana Greenville properties under the Amended and Restated Caesars Master Lease with certain Caesars gaming properties, (vi) permit Caesars to elect to sell its interest in Belle of Baton Rouge and sever it from the Amended and Restated Caesars Master Lease (with no change to the rent obligation to GLPI), subject to the satisfaction of certain conditions, and (vii) provide certain relief under the operating, capital expenditure and financial covenants thereunder in the event of facility closures due to pandemics, governmental restrictions and certain other instances of unavoidable delay.
+In June 2020, GLPI amended and restated the Caesars Master Lease (as amended, the "Amended and Restated Caesars Master Lease") to, (i) extend the initial term of 15 years to 20 years, with renewals of up to an additional 20 years at the option of Caesars, (ii) remove the variable rent component in its entirety commencing with the third lease year, (iii) in the third lease year, increase annual land base rent to approximately \$23.6 million and annual building base rent to approximately \$62.1 million, (iv) provide certain fixed escalation percentages, (v) subject to the satisfaction of certain conditions, permit Caesars to elect to replace the Tropicana Evansville and/or Tropicana Greenville properties under the Amended and Restated Caesars Master Lease (with no change to the rent obligation to GLPI), subject to the satisfaction of certain conditions, and (vii) provide certain relief under the operating, capital expenditure and financial covenants thereunder in the event of facility closures due to pandemics, governmental restrictions and certain other instances of unavoidable delay.
 In December 2020, GLPI and Caesars completed an Exchange Agreement (the "Exchange Agreement") with subsidiaries of Caesars, pursuant to which Caesars transferred to GLPI the real estate assets of Isle Casino Waterloo and Isle Casino Bettendorf in exchange for the transfer by GLPI to Caesars of the real property assets of Tropicana Evansville, plus a cash payment of \$5.7 million.
 In connection with the Exchange Agreement, the annual building base rent was increased to \$62.5 million and the annual land component was increased to \$23.7 million.